 I think every hiring manager has made some of these mistakes, at least once.

-But, if you have a good hiring process map that you and your interview team follow closely, you can almost always avoid these problems and ensure that you never again “end up in the middle of somewhere that was not where you thought you were going.”
+But, if you have a good hiring process (a good map to guide you) that you and your interview team follow closely, you can almost always avoid these problems and ensure that you never again “end up in the middle of somewhere that was not where you thought you were going.”

 Hiring Process Insight:

-Use The Eight Step Priceless Hiring Process as Your Map
+Use Our Eight Step Priceless Hiring Process as Your Map

 Don't stay stuck!
-Use this hiring process insight and wisdom, with these resources to make a change so that you always hire superior performers and move your business exactly where you want it to go!
+Use the right map and these resources to make a change so that you always hire superior performers, to take your business EXACTLY where you want it to go!